SPARC-FAIR-Codeathon/SPARClet/README.md

     update_html: updates the widget at bottom right with label of the current object being hovered on

 ### CustomWTKLayer class

+A custom version of WKTLayer in ipyleaflet, used for hover.

     _get_data1: stores annotaion data in self.data

 ## Sparclet python package